squishedfox/squishedfox-com/_docs/education/CompTIA/A+ 220-1102 (Core 2)/Managing Linux/Shells, Terminals, and Consoles.md

+---
+title: Shells Terminals and Consoles
+layout: page
+parent: Manage Linux
+grand_parent: CompTIA A+ 220-1102 (Core 2)
+has_children: false
+permalink: /education/comptia/a-plus/core-two/manage-linux/shells-terminals-and-consoles/
+---

 # Shells Terminals and Consoles

 ## Shells and Terminals

 The linux shell provides a basic text interface for a user with an optical input such as a keyboard to interact with the Operating System and it's mounted or installed applications.
-Most linux Operating Systems, than not, are distributed with only the command line interface rather than the Graphical User Interface (Desktops) many users are acustomed to.
+Most linux Operating Systems, than not, are distributed with only the command line interface rather than the Graphical User Interface (Desktops) many users are accustomed to.

 ## Desktop Environments